 - As Colorado considers whether to OK sports betting, a regional divide on the issue has surfaced across the U.S.

-This page will continuously be updated ahead of the November election.
+This page will be continuously updated ahead of the November election.